About the SRML

 The monitoring network

 The UO SRML began operation in 1975 with a simple need to understand the solar resource in the area.
-Since that time, it has developed into one of the premier monitoring networks in the country.
+Since that time, it has developed into one of the premier monitoring networks in the country under the direction of Dr. Frank Vignola.
 A complete history of the SRML is found here.

-The SRML currently consists of four primary stations and roughly 10 secondary stations.
-The primary stations all have sun trackers and make direct normal and global horizontal measurments.
+The SRML currently consists of four primary stations and four secondary stations.
+The primary stations all have two-axis sun trackers and make global, direct and diffuse measurments.
 These stations supply the highest quality data needed for large-scale system designs and for improved ground truthing of satellite solar radiation data.
 The secondary stations provide solar resource information from a wider variety of locations for similar purposes.
 The secondary stations operate instruments with slightly larger uncertainties at a fraction of the cost.
 The monitoring stations map has links to pages that discuss various aspects of our solar radiation data measuring and processing.

 In addition to the stations that are currently in opperation, the SRML has data for approximately 20 previous stations that were in operation at some point in the past.
 These previous stations offer historical data on locations that more broadly cover the region.